Last Updated on February 21, 2024

-What About Driving?
+What About Driving in Paris?

 If you have to drive, your international driver’s license and insurance must be up to date.
 Also make sure you understand the local rules of the road.

-Why to Register & Keep in Touch With Your Embassy:
+Why to Register & Keep in Touch With Your Embassy

 In the event that your passport is lost or stolen, you experience a medical emergency or a crime, or are in the city at the time of a dangerous event, registering will ensure that you’ll be able to get in touch more quickly with your embassy and to receive help from them.
 This is a good list of world embassies and their contact details.

 Once at your embassy’s site, read through any relevant travel advisories for Paris and France and find out how to register as a citizen traveling abroad before your trip.

-I wish I could argue that Paris is entirely safe and all corners, but sadly, there are a few places that you’d probably be best off avoiding at night, especially for women and solo travelers.
+I wish I could argue that Paris is entirely safe in all circumstances, but sadly, there are a few places that you’d probably be best off avoiding at night, especially for women and solo travelers.

-Take special caution late at night around the following metro stops and surrounding areas (and perhaps avoid when traveling alone): Chatelet les Halles, Les Halles, Pigalle, Couronnes, Belleville, Place des Fetes, Porte de St Ouen, Porte de Clichy, Gare du Nord, Stalingrad, Jaures, Crimee.
+Take special caution late at night around the following metro stops and surrounding areas (and perhaps avoid altogether when traveling alone after dark): Chatelet les Halles, Les Halles, Pigalle, Couronnes, Belleville, Place des Fetes, Porte de St Ouen, Porte de Clichy, Gare du Nord, Stalingrad, Jaures, and Crimée.
 Please note that this is not a definitive list: you should probably be cautious in all areas of the city after nightfall, or when crowds disperse.

-Advice For Women, LGBT and Minority Travelers
+Advice For Women, LGBTQ+ and Minority Travelers

 If a man makes unwelcome or aggressive advances in the street or in other public places, firmly say “non”, refrain from smiling, and walk away.
 Call the police if you are followed or the harassment continues, and retreat to a public cafe or other crowded place if necessary.